SplatOverflow: Asynchronous Hardware Troubleshooting

 Abstract

-As tools for designing and manufacturing hardware become more accessible, smaller producers can develop and distribute novel hardware.
-However, processes for supporting end-user hardware troubleshooting or routine maintenance aren't well defined.
-As a result, providing technical support for hardware remains ad-hoc and challenging to scale.
-Inspired by patterns that helped scale software troubleshooting, we propose a workflow for asynchronous hardware troubleshooting: SplatOverflow.
-SplatOverflow creates a novel boundary object, the SplatOverflow scene, that users reference to communicate about hardware.
-A scene comprises a 3D Gaussian Splat 3D Gaussian Splatting [Kerbl et al. 2023] is a view-interpolation and rasterization technique that renders a 3D scene as a collection of Gaussian distributions. of the user's hardware registered onto the hardware’s CAD model.
-The splat captures the current state of the hardware, and the registered CAD model acts as a referential anchor for troubleshooting instructions.
-With SplatOverflow, remote maintainers can directly address issues and author instructions in the user’s workspace.
-Workflows containing multiple instructions can easily be shared between users and recontextualized in new environments.
-In this paper, we describe the design of SplatOverflow, the workflows it enables, and its utility to different kinds of users.
-We also validate that non-experts can use SplatOverflow to troubleshoot common problems with a 3D printer in a usability study.
+Compared to the plethora of software tools that support designing hardware, there are relatively few tools that support troubleshooting and maintaining hardware.
+As a result, providing technical support for hardware is often ad-hoc and challenging to scale.
+Inspired by software troubleshooting workflows enabled by platforms like StackOverflow, we propose a workflow for asynchronous hardware troubleshooting: SplatOverflow.
+SplatOverflow creates a novel boundary object that scaffolds asynchronous communication about hardware between multiple users.
+A SplatOverflow scene comprises a 3D Gaussian Splat 3D Gaussian Splatting [Kerbl et al. 2023] is a view-interpolation and rasterization technique that renders a 3D scene as a collection of Gaussian distributions. of the end-user's hardware registered onto the hardware's CAD model.
+These two elements enable multiple users to remotely and independently inspect an end-user's hardware instance, easily compare the hardware instance to it's design or associated documentation, and communicate actions or instructions the end-user must carry out.
+SplatOverflow links these comments, instructions and discussions to the CAD parts they reference and stores them for future users to easily query and access.
+Similar to StackOverflow, this allows communities of users to build pools of shared technical knowledge about the hardware they are all using.
+In the paper accompanying this project, we describe the design of SplatOverflow, detail the workflows it enables, and explain its utility to different kinds of users.
+We also validate that non-experts can use SplatOverflow to troubleshoot common problems with a 3D printer in a user study.

 Demonstrative Examples